DigitallyDeja/PowerBi-ACS_Housing_Analysis/README.md

 - How does the distribution of households with cost-burden levels depict the number of households that are financially affected and those that are not?
 - How much of the household’s median income remains after paying annual rent?
 - Are the ACS estimates according to the Margin of Error amounts?

+## Process
+- Verify data for any missing data and anomalies, and transform data in Power BI
+- Made sure that the data is consistent with respect to the data type, data format, and values used
+- Created charts according to the KPIs asked for and ensured that the dashboard accurately highlights this

 ## 🔑 Key Skills Demonstrated
 - **Data Analysis & Cleaning**: Merged multiple ACS datasets and handled missing or inconsistent values.